 My family eventually leaned in and listened to what we needed from them in order to keep our girl safe.
 We didn’t have to give up on the traditional foods from our culture because of food allergies.
 We’re still able to enjoy these foods with family and friends by planning ahead, researching products and getting creative in the kitchen.

-Cooking with allergy-friendly garam masala
+Cooking with your homemade garam masala recipe

 For more on storing spices, check out this guide.

 I’ll be sharing how to use this homemade garam masala soon, as part of our Flavors of Culture series.Print